C0d3ingSamuari415/curtis-tech-portfolio/index.md

-# Curtis's IT Portfolio
+# Curtis's IT and Security Portfolio

-Welcome to my portfolio showcasing hands-on labs in IT support, networking, security, and cloud engineering.
+Welcome to my portfolio showcasing hands-on labs in IT support, networking, security, cloud engineering, and AI.

 ## 🔧 Projects
 - **Windows Troubleshooting Lab**